-Put what you learn into practice in our purpose-built replica crime scene facility right here on campus.
+You will apply what you learn into practice in our purpose-built replica crime scene facility right here on campus.
 A recent addition to the university, it provides detailed and realistic crime scenes for you to explore.
-Get hands on: collect evidence, explore criminal activity and see the world of forensic science brought to life.
+Get hands-on to collect evidence, explore criminal activity, and see the world of forensic science brought to life.